 These five columns act as a unit.
-In addition to required fields, a value must be entered under each of
+In addition to required fields, a value must be entered under each of these columns except Subcontract Line to be able to save the change order record.

 If the Subcontract Line cell is blank, you have to enter a Cost Code and Cost Type.